iljapanic/gulp-boiler/README.md

 Gulp-based boilerplate for quickly setting up development environment for new sites.

-It is not a framework, just a basic set of front-end task wrapped in one package.
-The included components are only for illustration.
+It is not meant to be a framework, but a set of basic front-end task wrapped in a neat package.
+The included HTML, SASS components are only for illustration and are highly opinionated.

 ## Dependencies